 Lots of quick stops, sudden accelerations, and weaving can upset and overwhelm the vestibular center of the inner ear.
 Take it slow and steady, and make frequent pit stops so your pup can walk around and get plenty of fresh air.
 If you are taking a long road trip, consider where and when you will give your pup breaks along the route.

 Adjust their seating

 A smaller dog can be restrained in a booster seat so he can see out the window.
 Opening the window a little to get fresh air and equalize the air pressure in the car can also be helpful.
 Unlike the dogs you see in advertisements, don’t let your pup hang their head all the way out the window, as that can increase the risk of injury if your pup is hit with debris.

 While this isn’t a remedy it can certainly help!
 Keep your dog’s special toys in the car, and make sure to keep it cool and comfortable.
 If your dog likes their crate, you can crate them in the car to help them feel more comfortable.

 Take more trips

 Once you’ve gotten your dog a little more comfortable in the car, hop in more often!
-Take shorter trips that end at places your pup loves (the dog park, a play date) to desensitize him.
-Often, vomiting in the car is actually due to the stress and anxiety dogs experience with car travel, rather than motion sickness itself, Nicholas says.
+Take shorter trips that end at places your pup loves (the dog park, a play date) to desensitize them.
+Often, vomiting in the car is actually due to the stress and anxiety dogs experience with car travel, rather than motion sickness itself.

 The Ollie blog is devoted to helping pet parents lead healthier lives with their pups.
 If you want to learn more about our fresh, human-grade food, check out MyOllie.com.